James M. Ellison, MD, MPH

 Gait difficulties, balance problems, recovery from injury or surgery, and planning of a physical activity program are all special skills that Physical Therapists can contribute to a treatment program.

-Planning for the management of financial affairs and the financing of care, preparation of an advance directive and will, execution of a Power of Attorney document, and application for guardianship are all areas in which an Elder Law Attorney can save a family time, effort, and money by providing expert assistance.
+Planning for the management of financial affairs and the financing of care, preparation of an advance directive and will, execution of a Power of Attorney document, and application for guardianship are all areas in which an Elder Law Attorney can provide expert assistance and save a family time, effort, and money.

 Geriatric Care Managers, often trained initially in nursing or social work, specialize as “contractors” of geriatric services.
-They can be valuable members of a caregiving team because they can assess what social supports are needed in order to cope effectively with present stresses and plan for the future.
-Be sure to look for a geriatric care manager who is certified by one of the agencies that assures a high standard of service.
+They can be valuable members of a caregiving team because they can assess what social supports are needed to cope effectively with present stresses and plan for the future.
+Be sure to look for a geriatric care manager who is certified by an agency that assures a high standard of service.

-Mr. Thorne’s case illustrates how various health care providers might be involved in his care.
-He was evaluated by his primary care physician (PCP), who did a cognitive screening examination and identified Mr. Thorne’s cognitive symptoms as significant though mild.
-After more thorough assessment, she also figured out that the patient’s fatigue, sleep problems, and forgetfulness had become significant after he was changed to a new blood pressure medication.
+Mr. Thorne’s case illustrates how various healthcare providers might be involved in his care.
+He was evaluated by his PCP, who did a cognitive screening examination and identified Mr. Thorne’s cognitive symptoms as significant though mild.
+After a more thorough assessment, she also figured out that the patient’s fatigue, sleep problems, and forgetfulness had become significant after he was changed to a new blood pressure medication.

 This PCP was very experienced in the care of older adults, so she did not consider it necessary to get input from a geriatrician.
 Blood tests and neuroimaging tests were normal.
 Mr. Thorne’s symptoms improved only partially after a change in medication, but the PCP asked for neuropsychological testing a few months later.
 The neuropsychologist’s findings, in the context of all the other information available, suggested that Mr. Thorne’s difficulties were more than a medication effect.
 He was likely experiencing early Alzheimer’s disease.